-15 Sep 2023 The Power of the Community Perspective, The Importance of REDD+
+15 Sep 2023 The Power of Community Perspective

 Hear from community members about the positive impact REDD+ has had on their forests and livelihoods, and what life would have been like without it.